Distance / Elevation: 5.75 miles / 1225 feet / Clockwise Loop

 After winding through narrow boulder passages and playful downhill bank-turns, make a right at mile 4 where the trail splits in 3 directions.
 In another quarter mile fork to the left to angle east and continue the fun flowing return.

 At mile 5, the trail loops back to a familiar spot.
 Make all left turns to retrace the trail back to the parking area.
+To learn more, visit @sierratrailruns

-Photos by @PatitucciPhoto
+Photos by PatitucciPhoto